prototypefund/reproducible-website/_docs/embedded_signatures.md

 One way to handle embedded cryptographic signatures is to make the signature an (optional) input of the build process.
-When a signature is available, it just get copied at the right location.
+When a signature is available, it just gets copied at the right location.

 This enables the following workflow: